philwhiles/frettler/README.md

 #### View the chord found
-The second way of getting Frettler to do a reverse chord lookup is to use 'chord' as the keyword immediately following your instrument, as follows :
+The second way of getting Frettler to do a reverse chord lookup is to use `chord` as the keyword immediately following your instrument, as follows :

 ```
 ./frettler guitar chord --notes As,D,f
 ```

-With this form, frettler will display the chord found using its Vertical view on the selected instrument (and still handles --strings and --frets).
+With this form, frettler will display the chord found using its Vertical view on the selected instrument (and still handles `--strings` and `--frets`).
 With this command, Frettler will only display the one chord that has only the provided notes, with the tonic being the first.